martijnweyburg/VWE.My/README.md

   - Just click on one and it will expand.
   - Click on "try it out".
   - Now you can fill in the Url parameters and the form values (in case of the update function)
+  - Click on Execute.
+The result will appear.

   CONNECTION STRING:
   The connection string (VWEDatabase) can be changed in: